FORHU/scl-core-v2/CONTEXT.md

 The first phase.
 Broadcasts the incoming user message and session ID to the tracer.
 Always fires.

 **Retrieval (phase)**
-RAG lookup against the loaded embeddings (`basic_indexes.pkz`).
+RAG lookup against the legal document corpus (PostgreSQL+pgvector via `HybridRetriever`, combining keyword + vector search).
 Reports either the top-N chunks retrieved or "RAG not used" if no match crosses the threshold.
 Always fires, but may be a no-op.

 **Cognition (phase)**
 LLM prompt construction and inference.
 Reports: mode (persona), conversation history depth, available tools, and the proposed tool call (if any).
 Fires at the start of each Cycle.